matthiasbrix/vae-models/README.md

 ## Training a model

-Talk also about that model parameters are centrally modified in the modelparams file.
-See in the file also the allowed data sets of each model.
+The parameters for the models are uniquely set in the file `model_params.py`.
+Please see in the file the allowed data sets of each model (or the jupyter notebooks).

 Train models either in the jupyter notebooks or the command line in a terminal.
 For command line, the arguments are below:
 ```